cuongduc91/cuongduc91/README.md

 ### Hallo 👋, I'm Cuong.

-## I'm a junior Developer!
+## I'm a Software-Developer!

-- 📚 I completed 2 main degrees for M.A.
+- 📚 I've completed 2 main degrees for M.A.
 Int.
 Business & Economics and B.Sc.
-Computer Sciences
+Computer Sciences.
-- 🌱 I’m keen on learning everything
+- 🌱 I’m keen on learning everything.
 - 🚙🌎 Travelling is my hobby.
+- 🗣: 🇺🇸, 🇩🇪, 🇻🇳, 🇨🇳

 ### Connect with me: